joedefen/luks-tray/README.md

 2. Click the tray icon to see available containers.
 You may:
     - Insert a disk with LUKS devices to detect them automatically.
     - Add an existing or create a new encrypted file to manage it.
-4. Click a ▽ container to mount it; or a ▣/‼ container to unmount it.
+4. Click a ▽ container to mount it; or a ▣ or ⧈ or ‼ container to unmount it.
 5. When mounting a container, enter its password and choose mount point in the dialog
     - if the app has a mount point in its history, it will fill in that mount point
     - otherwise, the app will generate a mount point in `~/Vaults`